search

 スワップポイントのサヤ取り スワップポイントのサヤ取り

-In addition, Exness allows for hedging across different brokers—a practice prohibited by many other firms.
+In addition, Exness allows for hedging across different brokers—a practice prohibited by other companies.
 You can efficiently arbitrage swap points by combining an Exness account with accounts at other brokers that offer higher positive swaps or lower negative swaps.

 note

-• Please note that some brokers prohibit hedging trades or hedging trades across accounts with different brokers.
+• Please be aware that some brokers prohibit hedging trades or hedging trades across accounts at different brokers.

-• Please note that even if a broker allows hedging across accounts with different brokers, some still prohibit arbitrage.
+• Please note that even if a broker allows hedging across accounts with different brokers, some brokers prohibit arbitrage.

 ポイント

-Swap points, also known as "interest rate differentials," refer to the interest rate differential that arises in FX trading involving currencies from two countries with different policy interest rates.
+Swap points, also known as “interest rate differentials,” refer to the interest rate differential that arises in FX trading involving currencies from two countries with different policy interest rates.
 By selling a low-interest-rate currency and buying a high-interest-rate currency, you receive the interest rate differential as swap points; conversely, you pay it in the opposite scenario.
-Swap points accrue daily as long as the position is held.
+Swap points accrue daily as long as you hold the position.

-With Exness, you can aim for long-term gains in a single direction while also capitalizing on short-term trends that move in the opposite direction.
+With Exness, you can trade while aiming for long-term gains in one direction, without missing out on short-term trends that move in the opposite direction.
 Foreign exchange markets form long-term trends while fluctuating up and down.
-While waiting for prices to rise over a period of several weeks to several months, short-term trends in the opposite direction may emerge over a period of a few hours to a few days.
+While waiting for prices to rise over a long period—ranging from several weeks to several months—trends in the opposite direction may occur over shorter periods, lasting from a few hours to a few days.

 長期トレードの両建て活用 長期トレードの両建て活用

-There are also some drawbacks to hedging with Exness.
-Please review these in advance before using hedging.
+There are also some disadvantages to hedging with Exness.
+Please review these in advance before using hedging strategies.

 Transaction costs are doubled